Emmanuel-Mafabi-Israel/Emmanuel-Mafabi-Israel/README.md

 * **Front-End Development:** Sharpening my skills in React.js and related technologies, with a focus on creating responsive, accessible, and performant user interfaces.

 * **Back-End Development:** Enhancing my back-end skills with: Node.js, Python/Flask, Databases, focusing on building robust and scalable APIs.
+The goal? to build backends that are as elegant and efficient as the frontends they support.